Singapore Fake News Laws: Guide to POFMA (Protection from Online Falsehoods and Manipulation Act)

 - To prevent and counter the misuse of online accounts by malicious actors who can hide behind them by remaining anonymous;

 - To enhance the transparency of political advertising; and

 - To downplay online falsehoods.

 The Codes of Practice complement as well as strengthen the POFMA’s measures, such as corrections and take-down orders, to ensure that online environments are made safer.
-Such codes may include requiring online platforms – such as social media platforms – to implement reasonable verification measures to prevent the creation of fake accounts or bots that can be used for malicious activities.
+These codes may include requiring online platforms – such as social media platforms – to implement reasonable verification measures to prevent the creation of fake accounts or bots that can be used for malicious activities.

 Other measures include requiring tech firms to disclose the sources of political advertisements.
-In Singapore’s context, such advertisements includes election advertising as well as advertisements on issues of public interest or controversy (such as those concerning racial or religious issues), according to Minister Iswaran.
+In Singapore’s context, such advertisements include election advertising as well as advertisements on issues of public interest or controversy (such as those concerning racial or religious issues), according to Minister Iswaran.

-Is there any Recourse for Individuals who have been the Subject of Fake news and Face harassment as a Result?
+Is There Any Recourse for Individuals Who Have Been the Subject of Fake News and Face Harassment as a Result?

-Applications for interim orders
+Applications for interim stop publication orders

-General correction orders
+Applications for general correction orders

 The court will be able to issue general correction orders under POHA, which are similar to those under POFMA.
-Under a general correction order, a third-party – for example, news outlets – are required to publish a correction if serious harm to the victim’s reputation occurred as a result of the publication of a falsehood.
+Under a general correction order, a third-party–for example, news outlets–are required to publish a correction if serious harm to the victim’s reputation occurred as a result of the publication of a falsehood.